 The Passover Haggadah has, for centuries, been the text through which Jews have engaged in the retelling of the Jewish exodus from Egypt.
 Fulfilling the injunction to “Remember this day that you came forth from Egypt” (Exodus 13:3), and to recount this story to future generations (“Ve-higadeta le-vinkha“– “And you shall tell thy son,” Exodus 13:8), Jews across the globe read the Haggadah during the Passover seder as a way of recapturing the spirit of freedom held by the Israelites following Moses out of Egypt, and celebrating the eternal notion of redemption and liberation.

-The Haggadah — a collected work of blessings, prayers, and excerpts from the Bible, Mishnah, and Midrash — was not written by one particular author, and was gradually supplemented by psalms and songs.
-The first printed version of the Haggadah was published in Guadalajara in 1482, ten years prior to the expulsion of the Jews from Spain.
+The Haggadah — a collected work of blessings, prayers and excerpts from the Bible, Mishnah, and Midrash — was not written by one particular author, and was gradually supplemented by psalms and songs.
+The first printed version of the Haggadah was published in Guadalajara in 1482, a decade before the expulsion of the Jews from Spain.
 By the 16th century, there were approximately 25 printed versions; 300 years later, there were more than 1,000.
 These Haggadot (plural of Haggadah) vary in geographical origin, denominational orientation, political and social focus, and historical emphasis.

 The Holocaust and Israel